 Day 4.
 Tilcara - Iruya - Tilcara

-A place that was highly recommended to us was Iruya, a small town in the middle of the mountains at 2780m above sea level.
-Cobblestone streets, incredible panoramic views, a beautiful church... a place to disconnect and admire its simplicity!
+We had heard wonderful things about Iruya, a small village located in the mountains at an altitude of 2780m above sea level.
+Its cobblestone streets, breathtaking views, its charming church... a place to disconnect and admire its simplicity!

-Once in Iruya we sat down in a small restaurant to enjoy some delicious fried empanadas.
-Then we walked around the town and went to one of the viewpoints, the Mirador de la Cruz.
+Afterwards, we strolled through the town and headed to one of the most famous viewpoints, the Mirador de la Cruz.

-Many people also recommended us to visit San Isidro de Iruya and spend the night there, another small town that can only be reached on foot, it is a trek of about 6km and it is necessary to go with a guide.
-We couldn't do it as we didn't have enough time.
+Many people recommended us to visit San Isidro de Iruya and spend the night there, another small town that can only be reached on foot.
+To get there, you have to hike about 6km and it is necessary to be accompanied by a guide.
+Unfortunately, we could not do it due to lack of time, but it is pending for the next visit.

 We then returned to spend the night in Tilcara.